Facilities and Resources

 Department offices and computing laboratories are located in Renshaw Hall.
 Renovated in the summer of 1996, Renshaw Hall was oringinally built at a cost of $450,000 and named for Philip E. Renshaw and Helen Leach Renshaw, who both graduated from Linfield in the early 1930s.
-He was a business leader and continues to serve as a member of Linfield's Board of Trustees.
+Philip was a business leader and continues to serve as a member of Linfield's Board of Trustees.
 Helen is remembered for her contributions to Christian writing.

 T.J.
 Computer Science Lab